🦉

 Examples

-USDC (offchain reserve) frxUSD (onchain reserve) USDS (onchain CDP) USDe (offchain strategy) USR (onchain strategy)
+dUSDdUSD (onchain reserve) USDC (offchain reserve) USDe (offchain strategy) USR (onchain strategy) BOLD (onchain CDP) USDS (onchain CDP/reserve)

 LFRAX (backed by FXS & other onchain collateral)